LimTec-de/pasteAi/README.md

    The compiled application will be available in the `src-tauri/target/release` directory.

-4. **macOS Users**: If the app is not signed, you may need to remove the quarantine attribute to run it:
+4. **macOS Users**: Remove the quarantine attribute to run it:
    ```bash
    xattr -d com.apple.quarantine /Applications/pasteai.app
    ```

-   This step is necessary because the app is not signed and macOS may prevent it from starting.
+   This step is necessary because the app is not signed (right now) and macOS may prevent it from starting.

 ## Usage